Promising session for criminal justice reform hijacked by prosecutors

-Assembly Speaker Jason Frierson, Senate Majority Leader Nicole Cannizzaro, and Gov. Steve Sisolak.
-(Rep. Dina Titus twitter photo).
+Assembly Speaker Jason Frierson, Senate Majority Leader Nicole Cannizzaro, and Gov. Steve Sisolak in 2019.
+(U.S. Rep. Dina Titus social media photo).

 With Nevada Democrats in control of the state Senate, Assembly, and executive branch, the 2019 legislative session held much promise for progressive interests and run-of-the-mill Nevadans — the kind with no ownership or lobbying interests in casinos, mining companies or payday loan outlets.

 The monkey wrench — the resignation of Senate Majority Leader Kelvin Atkinson over criminal campaign finance violations — landed early in the session with a thud that reverberated throughout Carson City.
 But the ripple effects would be far-reaching.

 Atkinson’s departure left the Senate in the hands of first-term Sen. Nicole Cannizzaro, a prosecutor with the Clark County District Attorney’s office.
 Her counterpart in the Assembly, Speaker Jason Frierson, is also a Clark County deputy district attorney.

 “I had an understanding with Kelvin,” says Assemblyman Ozzie Fumo, a defense attorney who watched many of his bills die without a hearing.
 “It’s after Kelvin stepped down that everything grinded to a halt.”

 “You had a Democratic, allegedly liberal session that did very little and killed major things,” says defense attorney Tom Pitaro, Fumo’s law partner.